Gaurang-M/Angular/README.md

 ### Prerequisites

-You should be having node insalled.
+You should be having node installed.